buelowp/sunset/README.md

 I have used the following build systems with this library as well

 * Raspberry PI command line
-* Onion cross compile using docker
+* Onion cross compiled using KDevelop and Eclipse
 * Arudino IDE
 * VS Code for Particle